korayleigh/t3a2-a/README.md

 The following user stories describe the intended features of the web application from the point of the intended users.
 They are grouped under headings of broader functionality.

+Please note, the user stories below are the final versions.
+Please see the various git branches (user_stories and others) and commits for evidence of revision and refinement.

 ### Menu

 - As a customer, I want to browse available dishes, so I can decide what to order.